popgengui/agestrucnb/README.md

 current compatible python versions
 ----------------------------------
-	python 3.5 and 3.6.  on Windows 64-bit platforms, we strongly recommend using the anaconda 3 python distribution, as it's "conda" installer supplies a pre-compiled version of simupop, which is often difficult to install on windows, when you try to install through pip and setuptools (see item 2. in the dependancies section below).
+	i.  python 3.5 and 3.6.
+On Windows 64-bit and OS X platforms , we strongly recommend using the Anaconda 3 python distribution, as it's "conda" installer supplies a pre-compiled version of SimuPop, which is often difficult to install through pip and setuptools.

-	python 2.7 (python 3 is recommended, as 2.7 requires building an older version of simupop)

-	the above are the python versions on which the program was developed and tested.  other versions may work, too.
+	ii. python 2.7 Note that python 3 is the recommended environment, since 2.7 requires building an older version of SimuPop, which can be difficult, especially in Windows (see the Dependancies and Installation sections, below.) the above are the python versions on which the program was developed and tested.  other versions may work, too.

 os-comaptibility
 -----------------
-	1. linux. the program has been run on linux (ubuntu 16.04).
+	1. Linux. the program has been run on linux (ubuntu 16.04).

-	2. os x. the program has been run successfully on os x, but the most recent versions have not been tested on that platform.
+	2. OS X. The program has been run successfully on OS X, v10.13 (High Sierra).

-	3. windows 10 and 8.1 (64-bit).  earlier versions of the program
+	3. Windows 10 and 8.1 (64-bit).
+Note that on windows, a persistent problem
-	   were also run successfully on 32-bit windows 7 and vista, and we consider it likely that it will still run well on those older windows platforms.  note that on windows, a persistent problem is the inability of the program to remove files for some cleanup operations when processes do not finish (through error or user-cancellation). see the "bugs" file for this and other issues.
+	   we have not yet solved is the inability of the program to remove files for some cleanup operations when processes do not finish (through error or user-cancellation).
+Thus you may have to remove output and temporary files manually when a run is cancelled or fails.

 dependencies
 ------------
-	The following are the python packages on which our program depends. aside from the installation of simupop, dependancies are automatically installed when you use one of the preferred installation methods listed in the installation section below.
+	The following are the python packages on which our program depends.
+	Aside from the installation of SimuPop, pip and setup tools dependancies are automatically installed when you use python's pip installer, or the setup.py method (see the Installation section, below).

 	1. pip and setuptools, the python package installation modules, included in most recent python distributions (see the installation section for